Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \paragraph{(Robot-Specific) Sensor Frames} Every measurement is assumed to be expressed w.r.t. a sensor frame $(\Sensor_i)~\forall~i \in \{1, \dots, N_{F_S}\}$, where $N_{F_S}$ is the number of sensors.
 Here, the coordinate system $\Sensor_i$ describes the coordinate origin of the $i$-th sensor, with $\Sensor_0$ coinciding with $\Imu$, for the central \ac{IMU} sensor.
 This work assumes that all sensor frames are rigidly connected to $\Imu$ through a (potentially unknown) transformation $T_{\Imu,\Sensor_i}$.
 The sensor frames established for the ANYmal~\cite{hutter2016anymal} quadrupedal robot are illustrated in \Cref{fig:holistic_fusion_illustration}.\looseness=-1

-\paragraph{(Setup-Specific) Reference Frames} In contrast to relative measurements (e.g., odometry), absolute or landmark measurements are expressed w.r.t. a reference frame $(\Reference_i)~\forall~i \in \{1, \dots, N_{F_R}\}$, where $N_{F_R}$ denotes the number of reference coordinate frames.
+\paragraph{(Setup-Specific) Reference Frames} In contrast\replace{Si}{} to relative measurements (e.g., odometry), absolute or landmark measurements are expressed w.r.t. a reference frame $(\Reference_i)~\forall~i \in \{1, \dots, N_{F_R}\}$, where $N_{F_R}$ denotes the number of reference coordinate frames.
 In the holistic fusion formulation, two reference frames $(\Reference_{\{0, 1\}})$ that always exist are $\Reference_0 \equiv \World, \Reference_1 \equiv \Odom$.
-Additionally, more reference frames can be present, such as the map frame of a (drifting) mapping or localization framework, the odometry frame of an (even more drifting) odometry solution, or additional fixed frames from a non-drifting localization system such as \ac{GNSS}, fixed \ac{UWB} markers or \ac{mocap}.
-Notably, the location of these reference frames is generally \textit{not} assumed to be fixed w.r.t. to $\World$ but can drift over time. \Cref{fig:holistic_fusion_illustration} shows a simplified example of possible world and map reference frames.
+Additionally, more reference frames can be present, such as the map frame of a (drifting) mapping or localization framework, the odometry frame of an (even more drifting) odometry solution, or additional fixed frames from a non-drifting localization system such as \ac{GNSS}, fixed \ac{UWB} markers, or \ac{mocap}. \Cref{fig:holistic_fusion_illustration} shows a simplified example of possible world and map reference frames.
 All coordinate frames (reference and sensor) used in this work are listed in \Cref{tab:frames_overview}.\looseness=-1